django-cms/django-cms/docs/how_to/04-templates.rst

 settings.

 You can select the template by page (and language) in the page menu of django CMS' toolbar.
-By default, a page inherits its template from its parent page.
+By default, a new page uses the same template as its parent page (this is template *assignment*, not Django ``{% extends %}`` inheritance — see :ref:`template_inheritance_pattern` below).
 A root page uses the first template in :setting:`CMS_TEMPLATES` if no other template is explicitly set.

 To work seamlessly with django CMS, **your templates should include the** ``{% cms_toolbar %}`` **tag right as the first item in your template's**